 We occasionally acquire equipment under capital lease agreements.
 The outstanding balance for capital leases was approximately \$1,902 as of December 31, 2015.
 During the year ended December 31, 2016, we paid \$4,236, which represented the outstanding balance for all capital lease obligations at that time.
-As of December 31, 2016 and 2017, we had no outstanding capital lease obligations.
+As of December 31, 2018, 2017 and 2016, respectively, we had no outstanding capital lease obligations.